 Heather has delivered projects to both BREEAM excellent and WELL platinum and is interested in the ability of good design to support well-being.
 She is particularly drawn to the challenges inherent in achieving this ambition within the unique context of existing heritage assets.
 Janet Jury | Purcell As an accredited Specialist Conservation Architect (SCA), Janet is a particular advocate of the merits of post-war design and a member of the Twentieth Century Society.
-As well as extensive involvement in the broad spectrum of private and government-funded residential design, small- and large-scale cultural facilities, workspaces, and education, Janet is experienced in a wide range of health and wellbeing sectors. and wellbeing sectors.
+As well as extensive involvement in the broad spectrum of private and government-funded residential design, small- and large-scale cultural facilities, workspaces, and education, Janet is experienced in a wide range of health and wellbeing sectors.
 She has worked with many charities to deliver schemes for care of the elderly and vulnerable adults, to address the challenges associated with homelessness and to support those affected by severe medical conditions.
-Janet's urban design skills are equally applicable to examining the potential of new build or refurbishment in the context of a single site, an estate of buildings or a larger masterolanning task.
+Janet's urban design skills are equally applicable to examining the potential of new build or refurbishment in the context of a single site, an estate of buildings or a larger masterplanning task.
 Sam Riley | Purcell Sam is passionate about old buildings and historic places.
 An undergraduate degree in literature has equipped him with strong research, analysis and writing skills, while specialist knowledge has been gained during his master's degree in Building History, both undertaken at the University of Cambridge.
 He has previously worked within the heritage and planning arm of a property consultancy.
-As well as involvement with the SPAB, Sam volunteers as a condition surveyor and building illustrator for English Heritage.
-He is also co-founder of a group to connect young people early in their heritage careers.
+As well as involvement with the SPAB, Sam volunteers as a condition surveyor and building illustrator for English Heritage careers.